 A few weeks ago, we provided loan calculators that presented the true cost of capital for a Kabbage loan offer.
 Today, we’d like to do the same for an OnDeck business loan offer as well as help you understand their prepayment charges.

 Annual Percentage Rate (APR) is the main number you’ll want to look at to understand the true cost of capital.
-The APR takes every fee into consideration, including the factor rate, interest rate and other fees, and calculates it into a complete annual calculation.
+The APR takes every fee into consideration, including the factor rate, OnDeck interest rate and other fees — and it calculates it into a complete annual calculation.

-OnDeck provides term loans and lines of credit.
+OnDeck provides OnDeck term loans or OnDeck lines of credit.
 Today, we’re focusing on their term loan financing option.
 OnDeck requires payments on term loans either weekly or daily.
 You’ll see two calculators below that will help you determine the APR of each.

 In the green box enter: